-COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) Retail and market disruptions and economic well-being: • COVID-19 has gravely impacted the economic viability of many women's businesses. • It became evident that the ability to use digital technology as a means to access market information, buyers, and retailers was critical to sustain businesses during COVID-19 when physical connectivity was diminished.
-5.1 5.2 5.3 5.4 5.5 5.6 5.7 Expand well-tailored business management and develop capacity development opportunities for women fish entrepreneurs, including training and formal coaching programs such as those with private sector actors.
-Include digital literacy and digital business skills in capacity development programming, in conjunction with strategies to close the gap in women's access to devices and the internet.
-Include a short- to medium-term focus on business resilience and recovery.
-Ensure capacity development is relevant and accessible for women with low literacy levels.
-Engage men in processes to reduce male resistance to or takeover of women's entrepreneurship and businesses.
+COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) Retail and market disruptions and economic well-being: • COVID-19 has gravely impacted the economic viability of many women's businesses. • It became evident that an ability to use digital 5.1 Expand well-tailored business management and develop capacity development opportunities for women fish entrepreneurs, including training and formal coaching programs such as those with private sector actors.
+FAO, WorldFish, CTC, WWF, and others.
+Women who want to expand their business operations. thers. from low-income groups, have a greater capacity to 5.2 in capacity development programming, in Women small business owners or prospective business owners. their activities if desired.
+Self-efficacy and agency of women entrepreneurs are enhanced, and greater technology as a means to access market information, buyers, and connectivity (social capital) is made amo retailers was critical to sustain businesses during COVID-19 when physical 5.4 Ensure capacity development is relevant and accessible for women with low literacy levels. sector. connectivity was diminished.
+5.5 Engage men in processes to reduce male resistance to or takeover of women's entrepreneurship and businesses.
 (For how to engage men, see, for example, Promundo-US and AAS 2016 and CARE International 2016.)
-Effectively communicate the availability of training and capacity development opportunities.
-Support and enable peer-to-peer knowledge sharing (e.g., "mentoring" by successful women entrepreneurs).
-Collaborate with national and regional networks of women fishers, fish processors and traders to organize and implement training and mentoring programs, including experiential learning models.
-FAO, WorldFish, CTC, WWF, and others.
-Women wanting to expand their business operations.
-Women as small business owners or prospective business owners.
-Diverse women, including those from low-income groups, have a greater capacity to design, finance, and manage their businesses and expand their activities if desired.
-The self-efficacy and agency of women entrepreneurs are enhanced, and greater connectivity (social capital) is made among women in business in the sector.
+5.6 Effectively communicate the availability of training and capacity development opportunities.
+5.7 Support and enable peer-to-peer knowledge sharing (e.g., "mentoring" by successful women entrepreneurs).
+5.8 Collaborate with national and regional networks of women fish processors and traders to organize and implement training and mentoring programs, including those that use experiential learning models.